Family playing with a soccer ball

 Knee Pain Causes

 Knee pain is a common complaint that can have a variety of underlying causes.
-In many cases, knee pain is the result of overuse or an injury, such as a strain, ligament tear, or cartilage damage.
-Arthritis is also a common underlying cause of knee pain, particularly in older adults.
+In many cases, knee pain is the result of overuse or a knee injury, such as a strain, ligament tear, or cartilage damage.
+Arthritis is also one of the common causes of knee pain, particularly in older adults.
 Osteoarthritis, the most common type of arthritis, occurs when the cartilage that cushions the bones wears down over time from repetitive movements.
-Rheumatoid arthritis, another type of arthritis, is caused by inflammation of the joints.
+Rheumatoid arthritis, another type of arthritis, is caused by inflammation of the joints and can affect the knee function.

 Other potential causes of knee pain include gout, acute injuries, tendinitis, and bursitis.
-In some cases, knee pain may also be caused by a pinched nerve, compression of the blood vessels, an anterior cruciate ligament (ACL) tear, or other ligament tears.
-Most cases of knee pain can be treated with rest, ice, and over-the-counter medication.
-However, if the pain is severe or persistent, you may need to see a doctor or pain specialists for further treatment to get a proper diagnosis of the underlying cause.
+In some cases, knee pain may also be caused by a pinched nerve, compression of the blood vessels, an anterior cruciate ligament (ACL) tear, or other ligament tears from a knee injury.
+Most cases of knee pain can be treated with rest, ice, over-the-counter medication and other non surgical treatment options.
+However, if the pain is severe or persistent from a knee injury, you may need to seek medical attention from a doctor or pain specialists for further treatment to get a proper diagnosis of the underlying cause.

 Knee Pain Treatments

 At MD Pain, we understand the debilitating effects of chronic knee pain.
 Knee pain can make it difficult to perform even the most basic activities and can lead to a sedentary lifestyle.
-Our goal is to help our patients find relief from their knee pain so they can get back to living their lives.
-We offer a variety of knee pain treatments, including:
+Our goal as a knee pain specialist is to help our patients find relief from their knee injuries so they can get back to living their lives.
+We offer a variety of knee treatments to relieve pain, including:

 - Joint injections: Steroid injections can help to reduce inflammation and pain in the knee joint.